- Views 3379

 Most people do eat the fruits on the protocol and do well.
 I have experimented with not eating the fruits and eating more vegetables instead and this has worked well for me.

-The main thing to keep in mind on the hCG Diet is to avoid FATS while on the diet.
+The main thing to keep in mind on the diet is to avoid FATS while on the diet.
 No butter, no oil, etc. You don’t want to consume any fats.
-Outside of the hCG Diet, of course healthy fats are great and necessary, but while on hCG, the hormone seems to make fat volatile in a way that not only can I not explain, I don’t think it’s actually full understood how it works- however, the results have been noted and that is that you can both lose fat and GAIN fat very easily and quickly while on the diet- consuming fat on the hCG Diet will lead to quick fat gain.
+Outside of the hCG Diet, of course healthy fats are great and necessary, but while on this protocol, the hormone seems to make fat volatile in a way that not only can I not explain, I don’t think it’s actually full understood how it works- however, the results have been noted and that is that you can both lose fat and GAIN fat very easily and quickly while on the diet- consuming fat on the diet will lead to quick fat gain.

 Starting the hCG Diet: